UoSMediaFrameworks/uos-asset-store-legacy/README.md

 AssetStore
 ==========

-Accept's image uploads, parses out any xmp tags, uploads the image to Azure blob storage, and returns the blob url and the parsed out tags
+Accept's image uploads, parses out any xmp tags, uploads the image to Azure blob storage, and returns the blob url and the parsed out tags.

+Accept's video uploads, via resumable api

 Getting Started